One of the most frequent questions I get from new authors is, “Should I make a website for my book?” The answer is, it depends. Here’s why.

 Once you have the domain name, then you can point it anywhere you’d like.
 A couple great options are:

 - A book landing page on your website.
 One awesome way to do this (for WordPress users) is to use the MyBookTable plugin to create the book landing page.
 The plugin has a strong template for building the basic page, and then you can add whatever other information and resource you want to the rest of the page.
 It’s a good idea to include things like endorsements, social media shareable resources, and maybe even links to blog posts on the site that dig deeper into the topic.
+And if you need a place to host your website, then check out some of our incredible WordPress hosting plans.

 - A Facebook book page.
 This would also require some ongoing content strategy, but it might be easier to manage when you’re sharing posts from your main blog related to the topic of the book.
 You could also share other links and micro-content (graphics, quotes, etc) that would help readers connect at a deeper level.
 This could be an amazing tool for keeping conversation going, and continuing to market your book (as part of a solid Facebook content strategy).